meco0597/Gift-Genius-Backend/LanguageModel/v1/prompt.md

 My first prompt is:

-"5 Valentines gift ideas for a 28-year-old female with an interest in sewing, fitness, and piano, between $75 and $150"
+"Give me 5 gift ideas for my Cousin in his twenties that has an interest in golf, NBA, La Liga between $50 and $100"